The foolish cult of doing more

 Steven Poole writes words for books and newspapers, and music for films.
 You can send him an email.

 Why is everyone so obsessed by food?
 How did we become a culture of infantile gluttons?
-My latest book, out now.
+This book explains everything.

 It's my book about political language in the era of the war on terror, that has its own website.
 There are a great many words over there.